Atzen2/CryptoCompareAPI/README.md

 System.out.println(btcPrice);
 ```

-An example is provided in the Maven test sources.
+An example is provided in the test sources.

 ## Documentation